 Michigan Medicaid laws are unique from Medicaid laws in other states and the laws are constantly changing.
 You need to hire a lawyer with sophisticated knowledge and experience in the area of elder law and who stays abreast of the changes in Michigan Medicaid laws.

-Knowledgeable And A Reputation You Can Count On
+Knowledgeable & a Reputation You Can Count On

-Our Medicaid and elder law attorney is distinguished by her years of experience and her knowledge in the concentrated area of Medicaid, elder law and estate planning.
-She is one of only a select number of Michigan attorneys to acquire a Master of Laws degree in elder law (LL.M.).
+Our Medicaid and elder law attorneys in Brighton are distinguished by their years of experience and their knowledge in the concentrated area of Michigan Medicaid law, elder law and estate planning.
+Nancy Nawrocki is one of only a select number of Michigan attorneys to acquire a Master of Laws degree in elder law (LL.M.).

 Questions About Medicaid Requirements?
-Attorney Nancy Nawrocki Can Help.
+Nawrocki Center Attorneys Can Help.

 The Nawrocki Center assists clients in determining Medicaid eligibility based upon current Medicaid requirements.
-While Medicaid applications filed without the assistance of a lawyer can get lost or delayed, we will work diligently to ensure that your Medicaid application is processed efficiently and in accordance with Medicaid-established timelines.
+While Medicaid applications filed without the assistance of a lawyer can get lost or delayed, we will work diligently to ensure that your Medicaid application is processed efficiently and per Medicaid-established timelines.
 Additionally, if your case is denied, we have extensive experience and success in Medicaid appeals.

 Although proactive Medicaid planning is the most effective method of preserving assets while striving to become eligible for benefits, there still are strategies that can be beneficial for your family's situation — even if your loved one is already receiving some form of care.